 Deposits are non-refundable.
 Once you place a deposit, we will reserve a spot for your dog in the month specified.
 If an emergency or unforeseen event occurs and your dog will not be able to attend the reserved date, we can transfer the deposit to the next available month.
 However, we do require 30 days advance notice.
 Click here for Payment Policies.

-We accept Visa or Mastercard.
-Due to bank fees and increased regulation for processing checks, we do NOT accept checks (personal or bank draft).
+We accept Visa or MasterCard.
+We do not accept checks due to bank fees and increased regulation for processing them.
 If you would like to reserve a spot in a training course, please complete the Training Enrollment Form and we will send you a Docusign contract and payment authorization form.
 Once completed, we process payment and send you the questionnaire, health form, and list of required items.